QIWI-API/payments-docs/_qiwi-form_en.html.md

 * Customer identifier for which the payment token was issued, in `customer.account` parameter. **Payment by payment token is not possible without this parameter.**
 * Other information about the invoice (`comment`, `customFields`).

-Then [redirect the customer to QIWI Payment form](#qiwi-redirect) using URL from `payUrl` parameter of the API response, or use [Popup JavaScript library](#popup) to [open the form in a popup window](#openpopup).
+Then [redirect the customer to QIWI Payment form](#qiwi-redirect) using URL from `payUrl` parameter of the API response, or [open the form in a popup window](#openpopup) using [JavaScript library](#popup).
 If one or more payment tokens have been issued for the customer, the Payment form would display their linked cards.

 ![qiwi-form-tokens](/images/payin/qiwi-form-token-en.png)